MPowerKit/GoogleMaps/readme.md

 #### IndoorLevel

 `IndoorLevel` is a record.
 Represents a level in a building.
+It has only one method `Activate()`, when calling this method this building's level will be activated.

 |Property|Type|Description|
 |-|-|-|